Purple Line

 A map of the San Diego region showing a possible Purple Line route area from the border to Sorrento Mesa along with the existing COASTER line, Blue Line, Orange, Line, and Green Line routes.
 It also shows a planned COASTER reroute near UTC and the area of the South County Rapid Transit Study Area from near the border to Downtown San Diego.

 Major railway projects like this often take 15 to 20 years to plan, design, and build.
-In the meantime, we will explore temporary solutions (such as the Rapid 688 bus line) along the future route to improve access quickly.
+In the meantime, we are working to improve access quickly by planning Rapid bus service connecting the same neighborhoods.
 Watch the info session (en español) about this project and the Rapid 688 bus route from August 28, 2024.

-We will seek the community’s input at every step of planning for this critical transit lifeline.
+The public will get a chance to weigh in during every step of the planning process for this critical transit lifeline.
 Please email us at purpleline@sandag.org and follow us on social media for project updates and feedback opportunities.

 Subscribe